 5. Anarkali Sherwani:

-Inspired by the Anarkali suit, a long, flowing garment traditionally worn by women.
+It was inspired by the Anarkali suit, a long, flowing garment traditionally worn by women.
 It features a longer length, a flared silhouette, and intricate embellishments.
 Though less common than other types, it offers a unique and eye-catching option for weddings or special events.

 6. Short Achkan Sherwani: